X icon white, transparent background.

 If you can get reviews to be rhythmic consolidating points for a continuous, frequent conversation between your organization and the people in it, you could get better performance boosts than just relying on compensation.”

-Talking about compensation during an appraisal makes it difficult for the employee to focus on their manager’s feedback and valuable takeaways.
-To reduce that anxiety, schedule a separate 1:1 meeting with the intention to only discuss compensation-related matters.
+Talking about compensation during a performance appraisal makes it difficult for the employee to focus on their manager’s feedback and valuable takeaways.
+To reduce that anxiety, schedule a separate 1:1 meeting with the intention to only discuss compensation-related matters.“Compensation and performance reviews [can be] tied together but reviewed separately — i.e., once performance reviews are complete, performance ratings can then be used to calculate compensation changes,” recommends Dannie Lynn Fountain, Disability Accommodations Program Manager at Google.

-So it’s crucial to run frequent reviews to help uncover and break down biases, along with engaging in bias reduction exercises to ensure fair evaluations.
+So, it’s crucial to run frequent reviews within your performance management cycle to help uncover and break down biases, along with engaging in bias reduction exercises to ensure fair evaluations.

 💡 Curious to know how you can avoid unconscious bias in performance reviews?
 Check out our comprehensive playbook!